HIPERFIT/hiperfit.github.com/_posts/2016-03-03-hiperfit-workshop.md

 designed as an intermediate language.
 Our plan is to use FCL as an intermediate language for our APL-compiler, and to allow users to inline FCL-terms, when performance tuning is necessary.

+_<a name="annenkov"></a>__Towards a cost model for simple data-parallel programs__ (Danil Annnenkov)_

+In this presentation, we present a simple cost semantics for a small parallel language with the goal of judging whether one particular program is more efficient than another (under simple models of the underlying parallel hardware).
+In essence, the cost semantics will allow us to reason about and compare program performance as well as determine whether some transformation is an optimisation.
+We present some work-in-progress results.
+Specifically, we give an operational semantics of a simple data parallel language annotated instrumented with costs along with some suggestions of how to take into account available resources for program execution.

 #### 10:30-11:30 &nbsp; The Futhark Parallel Optimizing Compiler